-Originally seen as a fad, social media marketing is now an integral component of 21st century business.
-Is your business on board?
+Originally seen as a fad, social media marketing is now an integral component of 21st-century business.
+So, the crucial question – is your business on board?

 Consider these highly relevant social media statistics for business:

-You need to look no further than America’s most successful companies and social media itself for proof.
-According to research from University of Massachusetts Dartmouth, 91% of Fortune 500 companies use Twitter, 89% use Facebook, 98% use LinkedIn and as many as 63% now use Instagram.
+You need to look no further than U.S.’s most successful companies and social media itself for proof.
+According to 2019 research from University of Massachusetts Dartmouth, 96% of Fortune 500 companies use Twitter, 95% use Facebook, 99% use LinkedIn and as many as 73% now use Instagram.
 Social media marketing works, and they know it.

-Yet, given this mainstream adoption and an emerging breed of social commerce, I see many business owners making this same critical mistake with regards to social media.
-They think they can ignore it.
+Yet, given this mainstream adoption and an emerging breed of social commerce, I see many business owners making this same critical mistake with regard to social media.
+They think they can simply ignore it.

-The sheer variety adds to its hypnotic charm and attractiveness.
-In fact, there is an entire social media universe made up of hundreds of social networks beyond Facebook where people go to connect, communicate and form a community.
+The sheer variety of social media adds to its hypnotic charm and attractiveness.
+In fact, there is an entire social media universe made up of hundreds of social networks beyond Facebook where people go to connect, communicate, and form a community.

 Economically speaking, social media serves a fundamental purpose of bringing together:

 The numbers for Facebook are even more staggering.
-According to the latest SEC filing, the number of Facebook’s monthly active users (MAU) reached 2.23 billion as of June 30, 2018.
+The number of Facebook’s monthly active users (MAU) reached 2.93 billion as of Q1 of 2022.

 Another interesting fact is that 100% of the 30 companies listed in the Dow Jones Industrial Average all have a Facebook Business Page.
 Do you?
 If not, why?
 If so, are you utilizing it to its full potential?

-In today’s competitive landscape, business owners no longer have margin to sit on the sidelines.
-Competitors and emerging players leverage the power of networks to grow revenue, market share and influence.
+In today’s competitive landscape, business owners no longer have time to sit on the sidelines.
+Competitors and emerging players leverage the power of networks to grow revenue, market share, and influence.

-It’s time to play hard.
-Take a page out of the social media marketing playbook from America’s top companies and act.
-Granted, an effective social media campaign takes time, effort, commitment and ongoing feeding.
+It’s time to take a page out of the social media marketing playbook from America’s top companies and act.
+Granted, an effective social media campaign takes time, effort, commitment, and ongoing feeding.
 Clearly, this is a struggle for most business owners managing the daily demands of clients and attention.

 However, continuing to ignore social media for business in the digital age we live in puts your business at risk.
 Avoid the most common of all social media mistakes—be seen and heard by the people who matter.